sethreidnz/redux-react-introduction-tutorial/05-Asyncrounous-Flow.md

 );
 ```

-These let us inspect the current state as well as dispatch actions in our action creator.
-The above example is not very useful
+As mentioned earlier the `Thunk` that we created before didn't really do anything different from my sycronous action creator.
-but say we turned the `getEmployee` into a function that returns we could call it like this:
+But say we turned the `getEmployee` into a function that returns a promise we could call it like this:

 ``` javascript
 // Actions